-Italy might seek EU flexibility over disaster protection plan: Renzi
+Germany confident Italy will get sympathetic EU hearing over quake plans

-MARANELLO, Italy Italy will seek budget flexibility from the European Union if necessary to help it fund a multi-year plan to boost the country's defenses against earthquakes, Prime Minister Matteo Renzi said on Wednesday.
+MARANELLO, Italy (Reuters) - Germany reassured Italy on Wednesday that Europe would help the country after last week's deadly earthquake, with Chancellor Angela Merkel saying solutions could be found to overcome budget restrictions.

-Speaking during a summit with German Chancellor Angela Merkel, Renzi said Rome would use all available resources to make the disaster-response program a success, promising it would be a carefully designed project, not a rushed job.
+Merkel and Italian Prime Minister Matteo Renzi held their second meeting in as many weeks, but whereas the previous talks focused on the response to Britain's decision to leave the European Union, these talks were dominated by the Aug.
+24 quake.

-"We will follow all the rules laid out by Europe and, if we need more resources, we will discuss this in the appropriate places and take everything that is needed," he told reporters.
+Renzi told reporters Italy would seek EU budget flexibility if necessary to help it fund a multi-year plan to boost the country's defenses against repeated natural disasters, promising to draw up a sensible program with the help of experts.

-At least 293 people died when an earthquake struck central Italy on Aug.
-24, leveling towns, villages and hamlets in the mountainous heart of the country.
+At least 293 people died when an earthquake struck central Italy early last Wednesday, leveling towns, villages and hamlets in the mountainous heart of the country.

-The disaster dominated initial discussions between Renzi, Merkel and respective government ministers at their annual gathering, which this year was held at the headquarters of Italian sportscar maker Ferrari.
+Merkel said Germany would help finance the rebuilding of a school in the quake zone and that Europe would give a sympathetic hearing to heavily indebted Italy when it presented its disaster plans.

-Merkel said she was sure Italy would present transparent, sound plans for Europe to consider, adding that Germany would help finance the rebuilding of a school in the quake zone.
+"Given the catastrophe we have seen ...
+I am certain that the (EU) stability and growth pact will enable us to find good solutions," Merkel said, speaking through an interpreter.

-"We will find a solution in Europe.
-We have had floods in Germany ...
-I am sure reasonable and sensible solutions will be found here," said Merkel, who shook the paw of one of the earthquake rescue dogs after arriving in Maranello.
+"Italy will present a transparent plan and we will find a reasonable solution in Europe."

 Italy has one of the world's largest public debts and with a virtually stagnant economy it might struggle to find the money needed for costly civil defense programs.

-It will also run into trouble with Brussels if it breaks EU budget rules.
+It also risks the wrath of Brussels if it breaks EU budget rules.
 Renzi said funding needs in the immediate aftermath of the disaster would not be included in end-of-year deficit parameters, giving his government room for maneuver.

-He has not yet said how much his disaster-prevention plan, which will include anti-flood measures, might cost.
+He has not yet said how much his disaster-prevention plan, which will include anti-flood measures, might cost, saying he needed time to work on it.

 "We will use European (budget) rules, but only when we have drawn up a serious, forward-looking project tied to good sense," Renzi said.
 "It is fundamental that we spend our money well."